cosmonic-labs/concordance/examples/bankaccount/README.md

 #### 3.1 Start the `concordance` provider

-To facilitate the [Event Sourcing][wiki-es] paradigm, we'll need the wasmCloud provider build to support the Event Sourcing Pattern in wasmCloud - `concordance`.
+To facilitate the [Event Sourcing][wiki-es] paradigm, we'll need to use Cosmonic's event sourcing capability provider - `concordance`.

 To start the provider, use the washboard to upload `concordance.par.gz`:

 ![Upload concordance provider to washboard](./docs/videos/install-concordance-par.gif)

-When finished, the washboard should display the concordance provider:
+When finished, the washboard should display the Concordance provider:

 ![Washboard with concordance provider loaded](./docs/images/washboard-with-concordance.png)